-- 1. I'd now just like to demonstrate that although structurally significant repetitions are fundamental to a listener's understanding of piece of music, not all the repetitions that occur in a piece are interesting and significant. - 2.
+- 1. I'd now like to demonstrate that although identifying the important repetitions in a piece significantly enriches a listener's understanding, not all repeated musical patterns are interesting and significant. - 2.
 For example, here we have the first few bars of Rachmaninoff's Prelude in C sharp minor, Op.3, No.2.
-The pattern consisting of the notes in round boxes is repeated 7 crotchets later, transposed up a minor ninth to give the pattern consisting of the notes in square boxes.
+The pattern consisting of the notes in elliptical boxes is repeated 7 crotchets later, transposed up a minor ninth to give the pattern consisting of the notes in square boxes.
 [SHOW ON SLIDE.] - 3.
 This is what these few bars sound like: [PLAY RACH-BS1-6.MID]. - 4.
-Now I'm going to play the same bars with the pattern notes emphasized: [PLAY BAD-PATTERN.MID]. - 5.
+Now I'm going to play the same bars with the pattern notes emphasized: [PLAY BADPATTERN.MID]. - 5.
 Clearly, this repetition is just an artefact that results from the other musically significant repetitions that are occurring in this passage such as, for example, the exact repetition of bar 3 in bar 4. - 6.
 In fact, it turns out that, typically, the vast majority of exact repetitions that occur within a piece of music are not musically interesting. - 7.
-One of the main motivations behind our work is to develop algorithms that extract only the interesting repeated patterns of a particular type from the music. - 8.
-Our task, therefore, involves formally characterising what it is about the interesting structural repetitions that distinguishes them from the many exact repetitions that the expert listener and analyst do not recognize as being structurally significant.
+One of the motivations behind our work has been to develop algorithms that extract only the interesting repeated patterns of a particular type from the music. - 8.
+This involves formally characterising what it is about the interesting repetitions that distinguishes them from the many exact repetitions that the expert listener and analyst do not recognize as being important.